Bach BWV 213

 BWV 213, 1733

-Unlike the audience that gathered in Zimmermann’s coffee garden just outside Leipzig’s city walls in the late summer of 1733 to enjoy the birthday music (and possibly enjoy a staged performance?), we can no longer listen to the cantata with an open mind: most of this music is already so familiar to us!
-But we are always fascinated and dumbfounded to realize just how different these scores – so wonderfully suited to the texts of the Christmas Oratorio – were in their original form; for example when Hercules rebuffs Vice with “Ich will dich nicht hören, ich will dich nicht wissen” (“I will not reguard thee, but wholy discard thee”.
+Unlike the audience 1733 that gathered at the beginnig of September in Zimmermann’s coffee garden just outside Leipzig’s city walls to enjoy the birthday music (and possibly enjoy a staged performance?
+We do not know), we can no longer listen to the cantata with an open mind: most of this music is already so familiar to us!
+And we are always fascinated and dumbfounded to realize just how different these scores so wonderfully suited to the texts of the Christmas Oratorio were in their original form; for example when Hercules rebuffs Vice with “Ich will dich nicht hören, ich will dich nicht wissen” (“I will not reguard thee, but wholy discard thee”.
 (Christmas oratorio: “Bereite dich Zion mit zärtlichen Trieben” – “Prepare thyself, Zion, with tender emotion”) or declaims “ich will nicht, ich mag nicht” („I will not, I may not“.
 Christmas Oratorio: “den Schönsten, den Liebsten” – „the Fairest, the Dearest“).
-There is a great deal to discover in this “mini opera”, whose timeless plot makes it one of the most attractive of Bach’s secular cantatas.
-And the framing choruses are so powerful that we can even tolerate the “blühe, holder Friederich” (“praise thy budding majesty”) at the end (even just changing “Friedrich” to “Jugend” – “youth” – will generalize the meaning of the closing chorus – but I’m sure you will come up with something even better!).
+There is a great deal to discover in this “mini opera”.
+Thanks to its timeless plot BWV 213 belongs to the most attractive of Bach’s secular cantatas, which can also be performed perfectly for a choral anniversary.
+The framing choruses are so powerful that we can even tolerate Bach’s obligatory “blühe, holder Friederich” (“praise thy budding majesty”) at the end.

 Dr. Uwe Wolf studied musicology, history, and historical ancillary science at Tübingen and Göttingen.
 After receiving his doctorate in 1991 he was a research assistant at the Johann-Sebastian-Bach-Institut in Göttingen.
 From 2004 he worked at the Bach-Archiv Leipzig.
 There he directed a both research departments, was substantially responsible for the redisigning of the Bach Museum, and he developed the digital Online-Projekt Bach.
 Since October 2011 he has been the Chief Editor at Carus-Verlag, Stuttgart.
 He has taught at various universities and also belongs to the editorial boards of several complete editions.